-The above loans marked II. and III. are secured by mortgage rights on the Fotex properties in the Netherlands and secured by pledge on rental income from the real estate properties and other assets of Fotex Netherlands B.V., FN2 B.V., FN4 B.V. and FN5 B.V.
+The loan marked III. is secured by mortgage rights on the Fotex properties in the Netherlands and secured by pledge on rental income from the real estate properties and other assets of Fotex Netherlands B.V., FN2 B.V., and FN5 B.V.
+This loan also includes the following covenants: